DelineaXPM/tss-k8s/README.md

 The webhook requires a JSON formatted list of _role_ to Client Credential and Tenant mappings.
 The _role_ is a simple name that does not relate to Kubernetes Roles.
-Declaring the role annotation selects which credentials to use to get the Secret from Secret Server.
+It simply selects which credentials to use to get the Secret from Secret Server.

 ```json
 {